LAAC-LSCP/ChildProject/docs/README.md

 ### Zooniverse

-Find all the instructions on how-to use Zooniverse with child-project [here](http://laac-lscp.github.io/ChildRecordsData/ZOONIVERSE.html) are met.
+Find all the instructions on how-to use Zooniverse together with child-project [here](http://laac-lscp.github.io/ChildRecordsData/ZOONIVERSE.html).

 ### Compute recordings duration